wagtail-packages/wagtail-honeypot/README.md

 # Wagtail Honeypot

-Use this package to add optional honeypot proection to your Wagtail forms.
+Use this package to add optional honeypot protection to your Wagtail forms.

-Honey pot protection is a way to trick bots into submitting data in fields that should remain empty.
-The package prvides a text field that should remain empty and checks a time interval between the form being displayed and submitted.
-The defualt interval is 3 seconds.
+Honeypot protection is a way to trick bots into submitting data in fields that should remain empty.
+The package provides a text field that should remain empty and checks a time interval between the form being displayed and submitted.
+The default interval is 3 seconds.
 If the form is submitted before the interval expires the submission is ignored.

 ## How it works

-When the Wagtail Form is submitted, and the honeypot protection is enabled the honeypot fields & values are in the `POST` data.
+When the Wagtail Form is submitted and the honeypot protection is enabled, the honeypot fields & values are in the `POST` data.

 - If the fields and values are valid or the Honeypot feature is not enabled then the form is submitted normally.
 - If the Honeypot feature is enabled and the validation fails the form is not processed but visibly and to a bot the form was successfully submitted.